BMX racing

-The sport of BMX racing is facilitated by a number of regional and international sanctioning bodies.
-They provide rules for sanctioning the conduct of the flying, specify age group and skill-level classifications among the racers, and maintain some kind of points-accumulation system over the racing season.
-The sport is very family oriented and largely participant-driven, with riders ranging in age from 2 to 70, and over.
-Professional ranks exist for both men and women, where the age ranges from 17 to over 40 years old.
+BMX racing is a type of bicycle racing which features BMX riders sharing a short single-lap circuit or point-to-point course, with multiple banked corners, jumps and rollers.
+The format of BMX was derived from motocross racing, and sanctioned internationally by the Union Cycliste Internationale (UCI), facilitated by a number of continental, national and local sanctioning bodies.

 History

 While informal bicycle racing existed to different extents, it was in Southern California that the sport of BMX started to become organized and resemble the modern sport.
 Original influencers included Ron Mackler, who was a park attendant in Santa Monica and set up races at Palms Park in West Los Angeles in 1969.
 Mackler, a teenager with motocross experience helped organize local boys who wanted to race.
 The first race took place on July 10, 1969.
 Four years later, in 1973, back-to-back seasons of ten weeks in duration were established with an entrance fee of $4.50.
 The track ran through the southeast areas of the park with variations in topography; the track remained relatively unchanged through 1980.